To open a Control Panel tool quickly, you can use its Run command. Here’s the list of Run commands to open specific Control Panel tools.

 Below is the list of all useful Run commands to open different Control Panel tools.
-The first column shows the Control Panel tool and the second column shows its corresponding Run command.
+The first column has the Control Panel tool and the second column has its corresponding Run command.

 ---|---|